-In this video, Matt provides a number of tips for building what he calls “a distributed capability.”
-We’ve incorporated some of his thoughts along with those of other CEOs and CISOs (chief information security officers) into a broader list of ideas for managing a distributed workforce.
+In this video, Matt provides several tips for building what he calls “a distributed capability.”
+We’ve incorporated some of his thoughts and those of other CEOs and CISOs (chief information security officers) into a broader list of ideas for managing a distributed team.

 The home workspace

-The good news about working from home is that an employee can tailor their workspace however they want.
+The good news about working from home is that employees can tailor their workspace however they want.
 They can even give themselves a “corner office.”
-If they have a laptop, they can move around their house or apartment.
+They can move around their house or apartment if they have a laptop.